phnthnhnm/comic-optimizer/README.md

 ## Installation

-### Download the Standalone Executable
+### Download the Standalone Release (Recommended)

 - Go to the [GitHub Releases](https://github.com/phnthnhnm/comic-optimizer/releases) page.
-- Download the latest `comic-optimizer.exe` file for Windows.
+- Download the latest `comic-optimizer-<version>.zip` file for Windows.
+- Extract the zip file.
+Inside, you will find a `comic-optimizer` folder.
-- Double-click the executable to launch the GUI.
+- Open the `comic-optimizer` folder and double-click `comic-optimizer.exe` to launch the GUI.

-### Build the Standalone Executable Yourself
+### Build the Standalone Release Yourself

-If you want to build the Windows executable yourself, simply run:
+If you want to build the Windows release yourself, simply run:

 ```bat
 build.bat
 ```

-This will use `uv` and `pyinstaller` to create a standalone exe in the `dist` folder.
-Make sure you have all dependencies installed (see Requirements above).
+This will use `uv` and [Nuitka](https://nuitka.net/) to create a standalone folder in the `dist` directory.
+The output will be a `comic-optimizer` folder containing `comic-optimizer.exe` and all required files.
+The build script will also zip this folder for distribution.

 ### Run from Source